Big Baller Brand unveils debut ZO2 shoe for Lonzo Ball

 A Lonzo Ball-autographed pair of the shoes, in the "Wet" color scheme, are being sold for $995.
 Sandals with Lonzo Ball's logo on the top are $220 per pair.

-The main shoe, at the aforementioned price of $495, has a "microfiber python texture" in matte black and what the website describes as a "Delorean finish."
+The main shoe has a "microfiber python texture" in matte black and what the website describes as a "Delorean finish."

-In the last two years, the highest price for a pair of Jordan shoes that was released en masse to the public has been $400.
+In the past two years, the highest price for a pair of Jordan shoes released en masse to the public has been $400.

 Last week, ESPN reported that major shoe companies expressed they weren't interested in the deal pitched to them by LaVar Ball in which they would have to license his Big Baller Brand.
 The shoes Ball had already designed were part of the pitch.